Red Mountain AVA

-The Red Mountain AVA is an American Viticultural Area that includes the land surrounding Red Mountain in Benton County, Washington.
-It is part of the Yakima Valley AVA, which in turn is part of the larger Columbia Valley AVA.
-Located between Benton City and the City of West Richland, the Red Mountain AVA is the smallest in the state at only 4040 acre in area.
+Red Mountain is an American Viticultural Area (AVA) that encompasses the local region surrounding Red Mountain in Benton County, Washington.
+The viticultural area was formally recognized on June 11, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Lorne Jacobson of Hedges Cellars to establish an area known as "Red Mountain."
+It lies entirely within the Yakima Valley and vast Columbia Valley appellations and is a small AVA in the state at only 4040 acre in area and lies between Benton City and the City of West Richland.
 The area has more than 2225 acre under cultivation of primarily red varietals including Cabernet Sauvignon, Merlot, Sangiovese, Cabernet Franc and Syrah.
-The reputation of the wines produced in this area has brought Red Mountain AVA worldwide acclaim.
-The vineyards in this appellation have produced grapes for some of the most sought after wines in Washington State.
+The reputation of the area's wines has brought Red Mountain worldwide attention and acclaim for producing some of the most desired Washington State vintage wines.